cleach3/MECA482_BallNPlate_Team2/README.md

 ## 5. Coppelia Simulation

-The Coppelia Simulation which proves that our algorithms facilitate the designated system requirements
+The Coppelia Simulation which proves that our algorithms facilitate the designated system requirements...

 ## 6. Appendix